 While not a perfect form of navigation, identifying landmarks can point you in the right direction until you recognize something more familiar.

-Boating Navigation Rules: Know Your Buoys
+Marine Navigation Tips: Know Your Buoys

 Similar to driving a car, in a boat you need to know how to interact with other boaters and how to read certain man-made signs.
 If you have multiple people on board, assign someone as a lookout.
 They keep an eye out for danger while the captain keeps their eyes on what is in front of them.